-Risk management procedure Relative VaR approach Derivative-free benchmark 100% DAX 30 Index (Bloomberg: DAX INDEX) Expected leverage The sub-fund's level of leverage, calculated as the "total of the notional values" of the derivative financial instruments used, is expected to be 25% under normal market conditions although lower and higher values are possible.
-Countries in which units are offered for sale FATCA classification According to the current Luxembourg FATCA provisions, the Fund qualifies as a "restricted fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-USA IGA, and it is therefore deemed to be a "non-reporting Luxembourg financial institution" as well as a "deemed-compliant foreign financial institution" under FATCA.
-As a result, the following types of investor are not permitted and therefore cannot invest in the Fund: Specified U.S. persons pursuant to Article 1, Section 1 (et seq.) of the Luxembourg-USA IGA, Non-participating Financial Institutions pursuant to Article 1, Section 1(r) of the Luxembourg-US IGA, and Passive Non-Financial Foreign Entities (NFFEs) with one or more substantial U.S. owners within the meaning of the relevant implementing regulations issued by Department of the Treasury of the United States of America.
-CRS classification Luxembourg financial institution (Investment Entity) Classification according to the Disclosure Regulation The sub-fund is classified as an Article 8 fund within the meaning of the Disclosure Regulation.
+. • • • • • • • • • • • • • • • • • • • Depositary fee Up to 0.04% p.a., min.
+EUR 15,000 p.a.
+Sales agent fee Up to 0.75% p.a. (exclusively UC R) which is paid out of the Portfolio Manager fee of unit class R Management fee Up to 0.175% p.a.; up to EUR 55,000 p.a.
+Registrar and Transfer Annual register fee: flat fee per sub-fund EUR 4,000 p.a.
+Agent fee Plus fee per unit class of EUR 500 p.a. (from the second unit class) Plus transaction and other standard market fees Currency risks on Units are denominated in EUR, CHF and USD. redemption or conversion of units There is a currency risk for investors who invest in a different currency.
+Countries in which units are offered for sale Germany, France, Luxembourg, Netherlands, Austria and Switzerland Risk management procedure 99% confidence level 1-day holding period, Relative VaR period under consideration: 1 year, daily calculation Derivative-free benchmark 65% MSCI World Net Return (USD) (ID: XFI000000204 BB: NDDUWI) 35% Bloomberg Global Aggregate Corporate Total Return (EUR) hedged (ID: XFI000001375 BB: BGLCTREH) Expected leverage The sub-fund's level of leverage, calculated as the "total of the notional values" of the derivative financial instruments used, is expected to be 100% under normal market conditions, although lower and higher values are possible.
+FATCA classification According to the current Luxembourg FATCA provisions, the sub-fund qualifies as a "restricted fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-USA IGA and is therefore deemed to be a non-reporting Luxembourg financial institution as well as a deemed-compliant foreign financial institution.
+As a result, the following types of investor are not permitted and therefore cannot invest in the sub-fund: • Specified U.S. persons pursuant to Article 1, Section 1 (et seq.) of the Luxembourg-USA IGA, • Non-participating Financial Institutions pursuant to Article 1, Section 1(r) of the Luxembourg-US IGA, and Passive Non-Financial Foreign Entities (NFFEs) with one or more substantial U.S. owners within the meaning of the relevant implementing regulations issued by Department of the Treasury of the United States of America.
+CRS classification Luxembourg financial institution (Investment Entity).
+Classification according to the Disclosure Regulation The sub-fund is classified as an Article 8 sub-fund for the purposes of the Disclosure Regulation.